jsgounot/floria_analysis_workflow/README.md

 Subsample real reads of multiple strains **from the same species** to produce phasing.
 Excluding this initial part, the pipeline is similar to *single species synthetic* one.

-#### Multiple species synthetic
+#### Multiple species / Metagenome synthetic

 Produce synthetic reads **from multiple strains and species to simulate a metagenome** without knowledge of existing species.
 For reference-based approaches such as Floria or Strainberry, this means we need to first identify the potential species within the metagenome.
 This is done using a kraken-based approach.

 #### Multiple species spike-in

 A slightly different and minor approach of the *multiple species synthetic* pipeline where simulated reads are spike-in within a real metagenomic reads dataset.
-Mostly used to assess the ability of the split-kraken part to correctly identify species and phasing algorithm to reconstruct strains within such samples.
+Mainly used to assess the ability of the split-kraken part to correctly identify species and phasing algorithm to reconstruct strains within such samples.

-#### Multiple species production
+#### Multiple species production (Real reads)

 Similar to *multiple species synthetic* but for real metagenomic samples, without the synthetic reads part.
 This pipeline can be used for your sample but most likely will require tuning some parameters first.